Active Asteroids (citizen science project)

 Active Asteroids is a NASA partner citizen science project that successfully discovered active asteroids, including main-belt comets, quasi-Hilda objects, and Jupiter family comets.
 The project is hosted on the Zooniverse platform and is funded by a NSF Graduate Research Fellowship Program.
 It uses images from the Dark Energy Camera (DECam) to search for tails around asteroids and other minor planets.
 The research team is led by Colin Orion Chandler.
 As of April 2024 about 8300 volunteers carried out 6.7 million classifications of 430 thousand images.
 At the time only 60 active asteroids were known and 16 new active objects were discovered by this project, significantly increasing the sample of known objects.

+The success of the project did result in the development of Rubin Comet Catchers, a citizen science project using data by the Vera C. Rubin Observatory and a similar approach as the Active Asteroids project.